 How to integrate the Simple Checkout Method for your WordPress website?

-You’ll find that most small business websites offer this method.
+You’ll find that most small business websites use this payment integration method.
 Usually, many WordPress plugins which include payments, such as WooCommerce, Event Espresso, Ultimate Auction, etc, have simple checkout methods integrated in the plugin.
 For your WordPress website, you could also use a standalone plugin like PayPal Shopping Cart , or a similar plugin for other payment gateway service providers.

 Direct Post Method – Transparent Redirect

 The next integration method is ‘Direct Post’.
-In this method the form which accepts the customer information and payment details is served from your web server, however the details are forwarded to the secure payment gateway, where the eventual transaction is handled.
+In this method of payment gateway integration, the form that accepts the customer information and payment details is served from your web server.
+However, the details are forwarded to the secure payment gateway, where the transaction is handled.
 Customer data is not handled on your website.

 Pros